ernestgwilsonii/markdownlint-mcp/PLAN.md

 ### Markdownlint Rules Coverage

-We will ensure comprehensive coverage of all markdownlint rules.
-Based on our analysis, there are **52 active rules** in markdownlint (MD001-MD059, with some numbers skipped for deprecated rules).
+We are implementing all official markdownlint rules.
+Based on our analysis, there are **52 official rules** in markdownlint (MD001-MD059, with 7 numbers skipped as they are not active rules: MD002, MD006, MD008, MD015, MD016, MD017, and MD057).

 #### Current Implementation Status

-Currently, **45 rules** have custom fix logic implemented:
+**45 rules (86.5%) have been implemented:**

+##### ✅ Implemented Rules (45)
+1. ✅ MD001 - Heading levels should only increment by one level at a time
+2. ✅ MD003 - Heading style
-- ✅ MD004 - Unordered list style
+3. ✅ MD004 - Unordered list style
-- ✅ MD005 - Inconsistent indentation for list items at the same level
+4. ✅ MD005 - Inconsistent indentation for list items at the same level
-- ✅ MD007 - Unordered list indentation
+5. ✅ MD007 - Unordered list indentation
-- ✅ MD009 - Trailing spaces
+6. ✅ MD009 - Trailing spaces
-- ✅ MD010 - Hard tabs
+7. ✅ MD010 - Hard tabs
-- ✅ MD011 - Reversed link syntax
+8. ✅ MD011 - Reversed link syntax
-- ✅ MD012 - Multiple consecutive blank lines
+9. ✅ MD012 - Multiple consecutive blank lines
-- ✅ MD014 - Dollar signs used before commands without showing output
+10. ✅ MD014 - Dollar signs used before commands without showing output
+11. ✅ MD018 - No space after hash on atx style heading
+12. ✅ MD019 - Multiple spaces after hash on atx style heading
+13. ✅ MD020 - No space inside hashes on closed atx style heading
+14. ✅ MD021 - Multiple spaces inside hashes on closed atx style heading
+15. ✅ MD022 - Headings should be surrounded by blank lines
+16. ✅ MD023 - Headings must start at the beginning of the line
+17. ✅ MD024 - Multiple headings with the same content
+18. ✅ MD025 - Multiple top-level headings in the same document
+19. ✅ MD026 - Trailing punctuation in heading
+20. ✅ MD027 - Multiple spaces after blockquote symbol
+21. ✅ MD030 - Spaces after list markers
+22. ✅ MD031 - Fenced code blocks should be surrounded by blank lines
+23. ✅ MD032 - Lists should be surrounded by blank lines
+24. ✅ MD034 - Bare URL used
+25. ✅ MD035 - Horizontal rule style
+26. ✅ MD036 - Emphasis used instead of a heading
+27. ✅ MD037 - Spaces inside emphasis markers
+28. ✅ MD038 - Spaces inside code span elements
+29. ✅ MD039 - Spaces inside link text
+30. ✅ MD040 - Fenced code blocks should have a language specified
+31. ✅ MD042 - No empty links
+32. ✅ MD045 - Images should have alternate text (alt text)
+33. ✅ MD046 - Code block style
+34. ✅ MD047 - Files should end with a single newline character
+35. ✅ MD048 - Code fence style
+36. ✅ MD049 - Emphasis style
+37. ✅ MD050 - Strong style
+38. ✅ MD051 - Link fragments should be valid
+39. ✅ MD052 - Reference links and images should use a label that is defined
+40. ✅ MD053 - Link and image reference definitions should be needed
+41. ✅ MD054 - Link and image style
+42. ✅ MD055 - Table pipe style
+43. ✅ MD056 - Table column count
+44. ✅ MD058 - Tables should be surrounded by blank lines
+45. ✅ MD059 - Link text should be descriptive

+##### ❌ Remaining Rules to Implement (7)
+1. ❌ MD013 - Line length
+2. ❌ MD028 - Blank line inside blockquote
+3. ❌ MD029 - Ordered list item prefix
+4. ❌ MD033 - Inline HTML
+5. ❌ MD041 - First line in a file should be a top-level heading
+6. ❌ MD043 - Required heading structure
+7. ❌ MD044 - Proper names should have the correct capitalization

+#### Rules By Category

+##### Heading Rules (11/14 implemented)
+- ✅ MD001 - Heading levels should only increment by one level at a time
+- ✅ MD003 - Heading style
 - ✅ MD018 - No space after hash on atx style heading
 - ✅ MD019 - Multiple spaces after hash on atx style heading
 - ✅ MD020 - No space inside hashes on closed atx style heading
 - ✅ MD021 - Multiple spaces inside hashes on closed atx style heading
 - ✅ MD022 - Headings should be surrounded by blank lines
 - ✅ MD023 - Headings must start at the beginning of the line
+- ✅ MD024 - Multiple headings with the same content
+- ✅ MD025 - Multiple top-level headings in the same document
 - ✅ MD026 - Trailing punctuation in heading
+- ❌ MD041 - First line in a file should be a top-level heading
+- ❌ MD043 - Required heading structure
+- ✅ MD036 - Emphasis used instead of a heading

+##### List Rules (7/8 implemented)
+- ✅ MD004 - Unordered list style
+- ✅ MD005 - Inconsistent indentation for list items at the same level
+- ✅ MD007 - Unordered list indentation
+- ❌ MD029 - Ordered list item prefix
+- ✅ MD030 - Spaces after list markers
+- ✅ MD032 - Lists should be surrounded by blank lines
+- ✅ MD042 - No empty links
+- ✅ MD053 - Link and image reference definitions should be needed

+##### Whitespace and Line Rules (6/9 implemented)
+- ✅ MD009 - Trailing spaces
+- ✅ MD010 - Hard tabs
+- ✅ MD012 - Multiple consecutive blank lines
+- ❌ MD013 - Line length
 - ✅ MD027 - Multiple spaces after blockquote symbol
+- ❌ MD028 - Blank line inside blockquote
+- ❌ MD033 - Inline HTML
+- ✅ MD035 - Horizontal rule style
+- ✅ MD047 - Files should end with a single newline character

+##### Code Block Rules (5/5 implemented)
-- ✅ MD030 - Spaces after list markers
+- ✅ MD014 - Dollar signs used before commands without showing output
 - ✅ MD031 - Fenced code blocks should be surrounded by blank lines
-- ✅ MD032 - Lists should be surrounded by blank lines
+- ✅ MD040 - Fenced code blocks should have a language specified
+- ✅ MD046 - Code block style
+- ✅ MD048 - Code fence style

+##### Link and Reference Rules (8/8 implemented)
+- ✅ MD011 - Reversed link syntax
 - ✅ MD034 - Bare URL used
-- ✅ MD037 - Spaces inside emphasis markers
-- ✅ MD038 - Spaces inside code span elements
 - ✅ MD039 - Spaces inside link text
-- ✅ MD040 - Fenced code blocks should have a language specified
-- ✅ MD047 - Files should end with a single newline character
-- ✅ MD049 - Emphasis style
-- ✅ MD050 - Strong style
+- ✅ MD042 - No empty links
 - ✅ MD051 - Link fragments should be valid
 - ✅ MD052 - Reference links and images should use a label that is defined
-- ✅ MD053 - Link and image reference definitions should be needed
 - ✅ MD054 - Link and image style

-This means we need to implement support for **21 additional rules** to achieve complete coverage.

-#### Rules By Category

-##### Heading Rules (13)
-- ✅ MD001 - Heading levels should only increment by one level at a time
-- ✅ MD003 - Heading style
-- MD018 - No space after hash on atx style heading
-- MD019 - Multiple spaces after hash on atx style heading
-- MD020 - No space inside hashes on closed atx style heading
-- MD021 - Multiple spaces inside hashes on closed atx style heading
-- MD022 - Headings should be surrounded by blank lines ✅
-- MD023 - Headings must start at the beginning of the line
-- ✅ MD024 - Multiple headings with the same content
-- ✅ MD025 - Multiple top-level headings in the same document
-- MD026 - Trailing punctuation in heading
-- ✅ MD036 - Emphasis used instead of a heading
-- MD041 - First line in a file should be a top-level heading
-- MD043 - Required heading structure

-##### List Rules (9)
-- MD004 - Unordered list style
-- MD005 - Inconsistent indentation for list items at the same level
-- MD007 - Unordered list indentation
-- MD029 - Ordered list item prefix
-- MD030 - Spaces after list markers
-- MD032 - Lists should be surrounded by blank lines ✅
-- ✅ MD042 - No empty links

-##### Whitespace and Line Rules (10)
-- MD009 - Trailing spaces
-- MD010 - Hard tabs
-- MD012 - Multiple consecutive blank lines ✅
-- MD013 - Line length
-- MD027 - Multiple spaces after blockquote symbol
-- MD028 - Blank line inside blockquote
-- MD033 - Inline HTML
-- ✅ MD035 - Horizontal rule style
-- MD037 - Spaces inside emphasis markers
-- MD038 - Spaces inside code span elements
-- MD047 - Files should end with a single newline character

-##### Code Block Rules (5)
-- MD014 - Dollar signs used before commands without showing output
-- MD031 - Fenced code blocks should be surrounded by blank lines ✅
-- MD040 - Fenced code blocks should have a language specified ✅
-- ✅ MD046 - Code block style
-- ✅ MD048 - Code fence style

-##### Link and Reference Rules (10)
-- MD011 - Reversed link syntax
-- MD034 - Bare URL used
-- MD039 - Spaces inside link text
-- MD042 - No empty links
-- MD051 - Link fragments should be valid
-- MD052 - Reference links and images should use a label that is defined
-- MD053 - Link and image reference definitions should be needed
-- MD054 - Link and image style
-- MD059 - Link text should be descriptive
+- ✅ MD059 - Link text should be descriptive

-##### Table Rules (3)
+##### Table Rules (3/3 implemented)
 - ✅ MD055 - Table pipe style
 - ✅ MD056 - Table column count
 - ✅ MD058 - Tables should be surrounded by blank lines

-##### Emphasis and Styling Rules (4)
+##### Emphasis and Styling Rules (3/4 implemented)
+- ✅ MD037 - Spaces inside emphasis markers
-- ✅ MD036 - Emphasis used instead of a heading
+- ✅ MD038 - Spaces inside code span elements
-- MD044 - Proper names should have the correct capitalization
+- ❌ MD044 - Proper names should have the correct capitalization
-- MD049 - Emphasis style
+- ✅ MD049 - Emphasis style
-- MD050 - Strong style
+- ✅ MD050 - Strong style

-##### Accessibility Rules (2)
+##### Accessibility Rules (2/2 implemented)
 - ✅ MD045 - Images should have alternate text (alt text)
 - ✅ MD059 - Link text should be descriptive

 #### Rules By Fix Capability

-##### Auto-Fixable Rules (28)
+##### Auto-Fixable Rules (36)
+The following rules can be automatically fixed:

-MD001 ✅, MD003 ✅, MD004, MD005, MD007, MD009, MD010, MD011, MD012 ✅, MD014, MD018, MD019, MD020, MD021, MD022 ✅, MD023, MD024 ✅, MD025 ✅, MD026, MD027, MD030, MD031 ✅, MD032 ✅, MD034, MD035 ✅, MD036 ✅, MD037, MD038, MD039, MD042 ✅, MD044, MD045 ✅, MD046 ✅, MD047, MD048 ✅, MD049, MD050, MD051, MD053, MD054, MD055 ✅, MD056 ✅, MD058 ✅, MD059 ✅
+✅ MD001, ✅ MD003, ✅ MD004, ✅ MD005, ✅ MD007, ✅ MD009, ✅ MD010, ✅ MD011, ✅ MD012, ✅ MD014, ✅ MD018, ✅ MD019, ✅ MD020, ✅ MD021, ✅ MD022, ✅ MD023, ✅ MD026, ✅ MD027, ✅ MD030, ✅ MD031, ✅ MD032, ✅ MD034, ✅ MD035, ✅ MD037, ✅ MD038, ✅ MD039, ✅ MD042, ❌ MD044, ✅ MD045, ✅ MD047, ✅ MD049, ✅ MD050, ✅ MD051, ✅ MD053, ✅ MD054, ✅ MD055, ✅ MD056, ✅ MD058, ✅ MD059

-##### Reporting-Only Rules (24)
+##### Reporting-Only Rules (16)
+The following rules can only report issues but not fix them automatically:

-MD013, MD028, MD029, MD033, MD035, MD040 ✅, MD041, MD043, MD052
+❌ MD013, ✅ MD024, ✅ MD025, ❌ MD028, ❌ MD029, ❌ MD033, ✅ MD036, ✅ MD040, ❌ MD041, ❌ MD043, ✅ MD046, ✅ MD048, ✅ MD052

 ### Comprehensive Implementation Strategy